Fund deadline: December 15, 2028 Claims processing stops December 1, 2028 Check eligibility →

 7. Is it free to apply?

 Yes.
 Submitting a claim through the official DOJ portal is free.
-LawfareClaims.org offers free tools — our eligibility check and claim preparation tool — at no charge.
+LawfareClaims.org offers free tools — our eligibility check and free case-file portal — at no charge.
 Optional paid assistance is available for those who want professional help; see our pricing page.

 8. When does the portal open?